iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 1 reviews"/>
 </p>

+> I have used it daily just to see if it works and it has never went off.
+I work on a Covid Ward...
+I also have family who were in the same place for the same amount of time with the same people and some got the notification and others didnt.
+It simply doesn't work.<br> :date: __2021-01-26 12:42:55__

 > It didn't send me any notification I happened to open my app and had 4 days self isolation left, that was certainly pointless considering I missed 6 days isolation and being around my co workers<br> :date: __2021-01-18 08:43:00__

 > Notified that I'd been exposed nine days previous and that I needed to isolate for one more day.
 Bit late notice considering I'm a key worker and have been working in the hospital during the previous nine days.<br> :date: __2021-01-17 04:45:13__